 - Sores.
 Unlike the occasional canker sore, if you develop persistent sores of an unhealthy pink or white color, you might be at risk for oral cancer.
 If so, talk to your doctor immediately to take steps of action.

 Next time you go to the dentist, ask them if they noticed anything unusual.
 You never know what symptom they might suggest you check out – it could save your life!
-Also, if you have any concerns, do not hesitate to ask them.
-After all, they are there to help you improve your health – even if it’s not “dental” health!
+Also, if you have any concerns, don’t hesitate to ask them.
+After all, they’re there to help you improve your health – even if it’s not “dental” health!

 When was the last time you asked your dentist about other health concerns?